MiniKnife/easy.sh-en/en/xyz_mode.md

 ### x-mode

 #### Description
 Single-user mode, the client retains the user's login session information after the user logs in.
-The next time the user connects to the server, the user's commands are automatically loaded without having to login again
+The next time the user connects to the server, the user's commands are automatically loaded without having to login again.

-If the client has no activity, the session is valid for 7 days If the client version information shows `(x-mode)`, it means that the client is installed in x mode
+If the client has no activity, the session is valid for 7 days.

+If the client version information shows `(x-mode)`, it means that the client is installed in x mode.

 ```shell
 $ easy -v